10 – No Trains to Heaven

 Our Top 10 Top 10 Be-Bop Deluxe Songs list looks at a great 1970s classic rock band that hailed from West Yorkshire, England.
-Despite being active for seven years (1972-1978), the band made quite some great songs that art rock, progressive rock, and glam rock fans can forget not.
-The Be-Bop Deluxe band achieved critical praise and moderate commercial success during their short six year run.
-Thanks to their science fiction imagery in most of their lyrics and traditional love themes, the name made them quite a solid brand.
-Credit also to Bill Nelson, the face of the band, lead singer, guitarist, and main songwriter, for his immense work towards the band’s success.
+Despite being active for seven years (1972-1978), the band made quite some great songs that art rock, progressive rock, and glam rock fans can forget.
+The Be-Bop Deluxe band achieved critical praise and moderate commercial success during their short six-year run.
+Thanks to the science fiction imagery in most of their lyrics and traditional love themes, the name made them quite a solid brand.
+Credit also to Bill Nelson, the face of the band, lead singer, guitarist, and primary songwriter, for his immense work towards the band’s success.

 # 10 – No Trains to Heaven

 How will you get to ‘heaven’ (Directed to heaven believers)?
-Well, for Be-Bop Deluxe, they were quite certain that the way to heaven would never be through a train, which in their times was the common and classy mode of transport.
-Released in 1974 when glam rock was the trendy music, the song “No Trains to Heaven” is one of the notable songs from the band worth a top 10 mention.
-Thanks to this classic rock song, we can attest to Bill Nelson and Ian Parkin’s pro guitar skills.
+Well, for Be-Bop Deluxe, they were quite sure that the way to heaven would never be through a train, which in their times was the standard and classy mode of transport.
+Released in 1974, when glam rock was the trendy music, the song “No Trains to Heaven” is one of the notable songs from the band and is worth a top 10 mention.
+We can attest to Bill Nelson and Ian Parkin’s pro guitar skills thanks to this classic rock song.

 # 9 – Bring Back The Spark

 Ushering in a rare vibe from the Be-Bop Deluxe band is a powerful song, “Bring Back The Spark.”
-There is no better way to have the song delivered than with such great vigor from the lead artist.
+There is no better way to deliver the song than with such great vigor from the lead artist.
 You can almost visualize how Bill Nelson craves the restoration of a spark.
-And if that was not enough, you ought to love the guitar skills possessed by Bill, making him the true face of the band.
+And if that was not enough, you ought to love Bill’s guitar skills, making him the true face of the band.

 # 8 – Sleep That Burns

 Does sleep burn?
-Well, probably you might have to get into Be-Bop Deluxe’s world to experience what they referred to as “Sleep that burns.”
+Well, you might probably have to get into Be-Bop Deluxe’s world to experience what they call “Sleep that burns.”
 Featured in the Sunburst Finish album, the song “Sleep That Burns” makes the Be-Bop Deluxe a contender of the best lyricist, thanks to the great songwriting skills.
-With the song brings to stage some bit of poetic vibe alongside nice instrumentals, you definitely can attest that the song is enough to offer lovers of Be-Bop Deluxe band some goosebumps of nostalgia.
+With the song bringing to the stage some bit of poetic vibe alongside nice instrumentals, you definitely can attest that the song is enough to offer lovers of the Be-Bop Deluxe band some goosebumps of nostalgia.

 # 7 – Dangerous Stranger

-Featured in their fifth and final album Drastic Plastic, the song “Dangerous Stranger” brings back the rock n roll feel from the very first instance you listen to the song.
+Featured in their fifth and final album, Drastic Plastic, the song “Dangerous Stranger” brings back the rock’ n’ roll feel from the very first instance you listen to it.
 Produced by John Leckie and Bill Nelson, the song features what feels like a kidnapping story in the streets.
-In what feels like a journey to the other side of the world, the ride seems to bring no thrill but regrets for hopping into the limo.
+In what feels like a journey to the other side of the world, the ride brings no thrill but regrets for hopping into the limo.
 The dangerous stranger leads the person on a highway to the end of time.

 # 6 – Axe Victim